equusprobus/equusprobus.github.io/_posts/生活/2020-04-18-Think-of-me.md

 And though it is clear, though it was always clear
 that this was never meant to be
-if you happen to remember
+If you happen to remember
 Stop and think of me

 Think of August